FAQ » INDEX

 Q: What if I get a new phone?
 Do I have to pay again?

-A: No. You are allowed to use the program on one phone at a time, but you can get the program installed on a second phone free of charge during your subscription.
+A: No. You are allowed to use the program on one phone at a time, but you can get the program installed on a second phone free of charge during your subscription provided the new phone is from same manufacturer: BlackBerry to BlackBerry and so on.
 Use this link to transfer the license to a new phone.

 Q: Why is RailBandit subscription based?